tsackton/taelgarverse/docs/groups/chardonian-organizations/chardonian-legion.md

 ---
+headerVersion: 2023.11.25
-tags: [organization, status/needswork/notes, status/unknown]
+tags: [organization, status/needswork/wip]
 typeOf: army
 title: Chardonian Legion
 ---

-# Chardonian Legion
+# The Chardonian Legion

 The army of the Chardonian Empire.